emmabastas/elm-embed/README.md

 **Note:** If you're interested in this it might be worth checking out [elm-pages](https://elm-pages.com/) as well.
 It can do markdown parsing at build-time and a bunch of other cool stuff, batteries included. `elm-embed` is a tool for one specific thing while `elm-pages` is more of a frameworky kind of deal.

+### API doccumentation

+`elm-embed` places some modules of it's own in `elm-embed-scripts` to be used by your embedders.
+You can see the full API for those modules <a href="https://elm-doc-preview.netlify.app/Embed?repo=emmabastas%2Felm-embed-docs&version=master" target="_blank">Here.</a>

 ## Installation

 ## Usage